 For more information about Cheshire's ED and to learn what to expect during your emergency care visit.

-If you do not already receive your primary care from Cheshire or our satellite locations in Walpole and Winchester, we can help you start the paperwork during your Urgent Visit.
+If you do not already receive your primary care from a team at Cheshire Medical Center, Family & Community Care, or our satellite locations in Walpole and Winchester, we can help you start the paperwork during your Urgent Visit.
 If you receive primary care elsewhere, please call your primary care provider for care or visit Convenient MD in Keene.
 You do not need to be a Cheshire patient to visit our ED.